 Information contained in the cumulative folder and/or supplementary records will be provided to persons and agencies as follows:

-- The parent will be provided analysis and interpretation by qualified staff of all information in the cumulative folder and supplementary records.
-This action may be initiated by the parent or a staff member.
-The review will occur within five school business days after a request is received unless a written explanation for the failure to do so is supplied by the custodian of records.
-In no case will the review occur later than 45 days after the request is made.
+- Upon the request of the parent/guardian or a staff member, a qualified staff member will provide the parent with analysis and interpretation of all information in the cumulative folder and supplementary records.
+The review will occur within five school business days after the district receives a request unless a written explanation for the failure to do so is supplied by the custodian of records.
+In no case will the review occur later than 45 days after the parent/guardian makes the request.

 B. The Student

-Information from the cumulative folder will be interpreted to the student upon his/her request.
-Information contained in supplementary records will be interpreted to the student upon his/her request and with the consent of the parent.
-The adult student may inspect his/her cumulative folder and supplementary records.
-The right of access granted the parent or adult student includes the right to be provided a list of the types of student-related education records maintained by the school and the district.
-The parent and adult student will have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access will apply only to that portion of the record or document which relates to the student.
+Upon the request of the student, a qualified staff member will interpret information from the cumulative folder to the student.
+The qualified staff member will interpret information contained in supplementary records to the student upon their request and with the consent of the parent/guardian.
+The adult student may inspect their cumulative folder and supplementary records.
+The right of access granted the parent/guardian or adult student includes the right to be provided a list of the types of student-related education records maintained by the school and the district.
+The parent/guardian and adult student will have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access will apply only to that portion of the record or document that relates to the student.
 Upon graduation from high school, a student may request to receive a final transcript in addition to the diploma.

-Parents and adult students will be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice: Bellingham Public Schools Family Handbook
+Parents/guardians and adult students will be notified annually of their right to inspect and review the records of their children and their other rights under the Family Education Rights and Privacy Act through the following notice: Bellingham Public Schools Family Handbook.

-The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
+The Family Educational Rights and Privacy Act (FERPA) affords parents/guardians and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
 They are:

 - The right to inspect and review the student’s education records within 45 days of the day the district receives a request for access.
-Parents or eligible students should submit to the district records custodian a written request that identifies the record(s) they wish to inspect.
-The records custodian will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
+Parents/guardians or eligible students should submit a written request to the district records custodian that identifies the record(s) they wish to inspect.
+The records custodian will arrange for access and notify the parent/guardian or eligible student of the time and place they may inspect the records.

-- The right to request the amendment of the student’s education records that the parent or eligible student believes are inaccurate or misleading.
-Parents or eligible students may ask the district to amend a record that they believe is inaccurate or misleading.
-They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the district decides not to amend the record as requested by the parent or eligible student, the district will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+- The right to request amendments to the student’s education records that the parent/guardian or eligible student believes to be inaccurate or misleading.
+Parent/guardian or eligible student may ask the district to amend a record that they believe is inaccurate or misleading.
+They should write the school principal; clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.
+If the district decides not to amend the record as requested by the parent/guardian or eligible student, the district will notify them of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing.